-5.3 Environmental impact of aquaculture
+5.2 Environmental impact of aquaculture

-It is important to understand the impact on the environment as a result of aquaculture in order to be sustainable.
+It is important first to understand the impact of aquaculture on the environment in order to become even more sustainable.

 Carbon footprint

 Fish farming is among the most climate-friendly forms of animal husbandry.
 The carbon footprint is only 7.9 kg of carbon equivalent per kg of edible product, compared with 6.2 kg of carbon equivalent per edible kg of poultry, 12.2 kg per edible kg of pork and 39.0 kg per edible kg of beef.